rajansrohit/java-rolaunch-minecraft-launcher/README.md

 .jar has been updated with libraries to work alon, instead of libraries installed.
 Should work on new computers now.

+RoLaunch v2 adds username autologin and had been reoptimized.However, libraries may not instal correctly at school.

 *Don't use the .exe.
 It hasn't been updated.*